(work in progress)

 Fabrics.com: http://www.fabric.com (good selection of dupioni, reasonable prices, good sales)

-Denver Fabrics: http://www.denverfabrics.com (great collection of dupionis and taffetas, but a bit pricey)
+Denver Fabrics: http://www.denverfabrics.com (great collection of dupionis and taffetas, reasonable prices if you catch a sale)

 Fashion Fabrics Club: http://www.fashionfabricsclub.com/ (big selection, moderate prices)